-Sheikh Abdullah Nimer Darwish (عبد الله نمر درويش, 1948-2017, Kafr Qasim) led the establishment of the IM in Israel and headed it until the split in 1996, when he became the leader of the Southern Faction.
-This is the more moderate of the two factions, also active in the national political arena through the Ra'am party.
-Sheikh Darwish and his students view Sharia as a pragmatic law that adapts itself to the complex reality: "Islamic jurisprudence has flexibility...
-Islam is built on principles suitable for situations of peace and war, strength and weakness...
-We will not behave as if we live in the awaited era of the Mahdi, but rather live in our time, in accordance with the forces and powers that influence the management of the world."
-The Southern Faction recognizes that Muslim citizens of Israel are currently in a state of weakness and minority, and acts accordingly.
-They created a distinction between the religious-historical right of the Jewish people over the Land of Israel, which in their view does not exist, and the de facto right resulting from reality.
-Since Israel exists, and Muslims live within it, Israel and its Jewish character must be recognized de facto, and operate within it by all means to achieve the supreme Islamic goal - preserving the identity and faith of Muslims and improving their lives.
-"I have no conflict... neither religious nor national, to uphold the law...
-Precisely as a minority we have an interest [in this]" said Sheikh Darwish.
-It is important to emphasize that this recognition is limited solely to within the Green Line, since beyond it, in the words of Sheikh Darwish, "it is an occupation that must be eliminated...
-Therefore, I understand the Palestinians... who rebel in every way."
+Shaykh Abdullah Nimer Darwish (born Kafr Qasim 1948, died 2017) was an IM founder and its head until the 1996 split, when he became the leader of the Southern Faction.
+This is the more moderate of the two factions and is active in national politics through the United Arab List.
+Darwish and his students view the sharīʿa as pragmatically adaptable to complex realities:

+Islamic jurisprudence has flexibility...
+Islam is built on principles suitable for situations of peace and war, strength, and weakness...
+We will not behave as if we live in the awaited era of the Mahdī, but rather live in our time, in accordance with the forces and powers that influence the management of the world.

+The Southern Faction recognizes that Muslim citizens of Israel are a weak minority and acts accordingly.
+It distinguishes between the religious-historical right of the Jews over the Land of Israel which, in their view, does not exist, and the de facto rights resulting from reality.
+Since Israel exists and Muslims live within it, Israel and its Jewish character must be recognized as facts and Muslims must operate within it by all means to achieve the supreme Islamic goals: Preserving the identity and faith of Muslims and improving their lives.
+Darwish has stated that “I have no conflict... neither religious nor national, with upholding the law...
+Precisely as a minority we have an interest [in this].”
+It is important to emphasize that this recognition is limited solely to within the Green Line, since beyond it, in the words of Darwish, “it is an occupation that must be eliminated...
+Therefore, I understand the Palestinians... who rebel in every way.”
 Thus, a certain recognition of the state allows for discussing agreements it makes.

-Sheikh Darwish publicly supported the DOP on various occasions, emphasizing that it should lead to the establishment of a Palestinian state with East Jerusalem as its capital, because under the current conditions it is the best implementation of the interests of the Palestinian people: "The rules of Islamic jurisprudence are divided into the fixed principles of faith (Achkam Thabitah), and legal rulings subject to interpretation (Achkam Ijtihādīyah)...
+Darwish publicly expressed support for the DOP on various occasions, emphasizing that it should lead to the establishment of a Palestinian state with East Jerusalem as its capital because it is in the best interests of the Palestinian people in current conditions:

+The rules of Islamic jurisprudence are divided into the fixed principles of faith (aḥkām thābita) and legal rulings subject to interpretation (aḥkām ijtihādiya)...
 Is the Palestinian issue part of the principles of faith?...
-Faith, human, and homeland are presented before us.
-For the sake of faith there is a willingness to sacrifice human life, and for the sake of human wholeness, security and stability, the homeland may accommodate more than one people."
-Hence, his main reasoning was the understanding that compromise is necessary in order to preserve human life: "The entire Land of Israel, like Palestine from the River to the Sea, will bring both peoples to the battlefield.
-Whoever wants peace must cast dreams aside and compromise."
-Although all of Palestine is considered Waqf, it is preferable for part of it to be under Islamic rule rather than all of it under Jewish rule.
-In such a situation, neither side will get all their wishes, but they will get enough to appreciate the peace: "God has decreed that the two peoples live together.
+Faith, humanity, and homeland are presented before us.
+For the sake of faith, there is a willingness to sacrifice human life and for the sake of human wholeness, security and stability, the homeland may accommodate more than one people.

+His main argument was that compromise is necessary to preserve human life: “The entire Land of Israel, like Palestine from the River to the Sea, will bring both peoples to the battlefield.
+Whoever wants peace must cast dreams aside and compromise.”
+Although all of Palestine is considered waqf, it is preferable for part of it to be under Islamic rule rather than all of it under Jewish rule.
+In such a situation, neither side will have all their wishes granted, but enough for peace:

+God has decreed that the two peoples live together.
 The Jews have an independent state, the Palestinians too are entitled to a state...
-Between the two neighboring states there will be a peace agreement, and after all the suffering I believe that both sides will respect the agreement."
+Between the two neighboring states there will be a peace agreement and, after all the suffering, I believe that both sides will respect the agreement.